RobotComponents/RobotComponents-Documentation/docs/Robot Components/Categories/Simulation/Forward Kinematics.md

 ## **Input Parameters**

-Robot Info: Defines the robot based on a Robot Info component.
+**Robot Info (RI):** Defines the robot based on a Robot Info component.

-Internal Axis Values: Defines the current robot internal axis values based on a list of doubles.
+**Internal Axis Values (IAV):** Defines the current robot internal axis values based on a list of doubles.

-External Axis Values: Defines the current robot external axis values based on a list of doubles.
+**External Axis Values (EAV):** Defines the current robot external axis values based on a list of doubles.

 ## **Output Parameters**

-Robot Mesh: Contains the robot mesh information which is displayed inside of Rhino.
+**Posed Meshes (PM):** Contains the robot mesh information which is displayed inside of Rhino.
 Note: Display errors can be fixed by creating a rectangle around and above the robot inside of Rhino like shown here.

-End Plane: Contains the plane information about the robot’s end-effector.
+**End Plane (EP):** Contains the plane information about the robot’s end-effector.

+**External Axis Planes (EAP):** ...

 ## **Usage**